Luke Chapter 5 Summary

 4. How does Jesus' command to the healed leper to follow the proper rituals to go to the priest emphasize the importance of adhering to societal norms and religious laws?
 How does society treat traditions and societal norms today?
 Is the way we treat traditions and societal norms a positive or negative occurrence?
 Why?

 5. What do the actions of the friends who lowered the paralytic through the roof teach us about the importance of community and determination in seeking Jesus?
-The common preaching point for this section of the text is that the friends loved the paralytic enough not to let anything hinder them to bring their friend to Jesus.
+The common preaching point for this section of the text is that the friends loved the paralytic enough not to let anything hinder them from bringing their friend to Jesus.
 Describe the burden you have to take your friends to Jesus.
 How do you try to meet that burden?

 7. How does the calling of Levi (also known as Matthew) illustrate Jesus' mission to reach out to sinners and outcasts, inviting them to a new way of life?
-If the Lord called you to ministry, what do you think would be a hindrance in your life to go into ministry?
-How does Jesus's call of Levi (Matthew) alleviate your concerns about going into ministry if you are called?
+If the Lord called you to ministry, what do you think would be a hindrance in your life to going into ministry?
+How does Jesus' call of Levi (Matthew) alleviate your concerns about going into ministry if you are called?

 8. What implications does Jesus' response to the Pharisees' question about why he eats with tax collectors and sinners have on our understanding of grace and redemption?